dy2zz/Capstone-/README.md

 *   Font Awesome: [https://fontawesome.com/](https://fontawesome.com/)
 *   cdnjs: [https://cdnjs.com/](https://cdnjs.com/)

+## Author

+Me and Dylan the creator of website

 ## License

 This project is licensed under the [Specify License, e.g., MIT License] - see the `LICENSE` file for details.
 (You should create a LICENSE file if you intend to open-source the project).